Table of Contents

 - Search strings will automatically search for all the strings that include any words in the source text across projects.

-In the actions toolbar, you will also see the plural toggle buttons for strings with plural forms.
+You will also see the plural toggle buttons for strings with plural forms in the actions toolbar.

 Warnings and error messages on translations

-Transifex automatically checks every translation you save for certain errors.
-Those translation checks are set by administrators to ensure that the translations will maintain vital information and the format needed so that the application correctly displays the target language (like variables, code parts, numbers, character limit etc.).
-If you are an administrator, see Setting Translation Checks for more.
+Transifex automatically checks every translation you save for specific errors.
+Administrators can set those translation checks to ensure that the translations will maintain vital information and the format needed so that the application correctly displays the target language (like variables, code parts, numbers, character limit, etc.).
+If you are an administrator, please take a look at Setting Translation Checks for more.

 If you get an error or warning message when trying to save a translation, please fix the issue specified in the message and save the translation again.